 Duplex units operate in much the same way as simplex units, only there are two compressors.

-The key difference is in the pressure switch and starter:

-In a duplex unit, there are two pressure switches, a "lead" pressure switch on the right hand side of the alternator panel and a "lag" pressure switch set 10 psi lower than the lead switch on the left hand side.
+The key difference is in the pressure switch and starter.
+In a duplex unit, there are two pressure switches, a "lead" pressure switch and a "lag" pressure switch set 10 psi lower than the lead switch.
 The alternator utilizes both compressors to fill the tank.
-Once the tank approaches the cutoff "lag" pressure, the alternator selects one compressor to be the "lag" compressor and cycles it off, using only the "lead" compressors to provide the remaining pressure.
+Once the tank approaches the cutoff "lag" pressure, the alternator selects one compressor to be the "lag" compressor and cycles it off, using only the "lead" compressor to provide the remaining pressure.
 The alternator then cycles between both compressors, switching the "lead" and "lag" compressor and ensuring roughly equal wear between them.
 If air usage exceeds the output of a single compressor, the alternator utilizes both the "lead" and the "lag compressor to fulfill operating conditions, once again cycling off the "lag" compressor when its cutoff pressure is reached.